 The nicotine inhalator is a type of nicotine replacement therapy (NRT) that can be used to help you stop smoking.
 The nicotine inhalator helps to reduce cravings and feelings of withdrawal by replacing some of the nicotine you would normally get from smoking.
-The nicotine inhalator is often used together with the nicotine patch, which is a longer-acting type of NRT, to help you quit.
+The nicotine inhalator is often used together with the nicotine patch, which is a long-acting type of NRT, to help you quit.
 Watch the video and read the information below to learn about the nicotine inhalator and how to use it to help you stop smoking.

 How to use the nicotine inhalator